niteshraj2310/Agroforestry/README.md

-## How do you steal a coat?
-You jacket.
+## How do hens stay fit?
+They always egg-cercise!